aumouvantsillage/Tiny-HDL-Racket/doc/step-01.md

 The complete implementation of the full-adder example is available in file `examples/full-adder-manual.rkt`.
-We also provide a test program in file `examples/full-adder-common-test.rkt`.
+We also provide a test program in file `examples/full-adder-common-test.rkt` that prints the complete truth table of a full-adder.
-It will be used throughout this experiment.
+The same test program will be used throughout this experiment.
 You can run the example by typing this command:

 ```